sibawayhi/perseus/lane/README.md

-#  Lane's Lexicon - Perseus Text
+#  Edward William Lane, _An Arabic-English Lexicon_

-The original files were from the Perseus Project at http://www.perseus.tufts.edu/hopper/collection?collection=Perseus:collection:Arabic
+The original files are from the Perseus Project at http://www.perseus.tufts.edu/hopper/collection?collection=Perseus:collection:Arabic

 # goals